jackysupit/nuxt3-select2/README.md

 you don't have to make it 9999. at least the modal z-index + 1 is enough.

-- somehow after npm run build, the jquery and select2 doesn't work i solve it by adding this in the nuxt-config.ts
+-  somehow after npm run build, the jquery and select2 doesn't work

+    (warning: it's not recommended to add jquery to vuejs application. so take it at your own risk basically, all you need to do in jquery, you should be able to do it in vue. all you need to do is a little more  googling and stackoverflowing :''
+    )

+add this in the nuxt-config.ts

 ```ts
   app: {